 In the early 20th century, the need for a bridge connecting San Francisco to Marin County became evident.
 After careful evaluation and deliberation, the site known as the Golden Gate Strait was selected as the location for the bridge.

-This decision was met with opposition from some who were concerned about the potential impact on the area’s natural beauty.
+This decision was met with opposition from some concerned about the potential impact on the area’s natural beauty.
 However, as the project gained support, detailed plans for the bridge began to take shape.

 Construction Challenges and Solutions